Computing

 The long-term planning document provides the following support for teachers to plan their Computing curriculum:

-Suggested vocabulary for the different aspects of Computing and ICT
+Suggested vocabulary for the different aspects of Computing

 Teaching and learning in the classroom should show the following areas throughout all year groups:

-- E-safety referred to in lessons frequently.
+• E-safety referred to in lessons frequently.

-- Children are given the opportunity to explore different software and be curious.
+• Children are given the opportunity to explore different software and be curious.

 Impact

-Assessment of children's learning in Computing is an ongoing monitoring of children's understanding, knowledge and skills by the class teacher, throughout lessons.
+Assessment of children's learning in Computing is ongoing with monitoring of children's understanding, knowledge and skills by the class teacher, throughout lessons.
 This assessment is then used to inform differentiation, support and challenge required by the children.

 EYFS and Nursery pupils' progress and attainment is tracked using Tapestry, telling us whether each individual child is below expected, at expected or above expected attainment for their age.